Schumerlab/doc/commonly_used_workflows.md

 ```

 ### running LiftOn in batches
 The following script will use LiftOn to annotate a haploid genome using the X. maculatus 5.0 annotations.
 It takes 1 argument: the name of the fasta you want to annotate.
+Takes about 2 hours.
 ```
 cp /home/groups/schumer/shared_bin/Lab_shared_scripts/sub_annotate_lifton.sh .